 WELCOME

-Created in studio for you choose and wear - or to come and try a Darwin related workshop -
+Designed and created in studio for you choose and to wear - or - to come and experience a Darwin related workshop in precious metal clay, add a wonderful experience in this historic house to your story!

-Acorn cups cast from the same ancient Downey oak still gracing the front lawn of Charles Darwin's birthplace;
+An ancient Downy oak still graces the front lawn of Charles Darwin's birthplace.

-leaves from the tree translated into fine silver, bark cast and curled into rings.
+Leaves from the tree are transformed into fine silver, bark is cast and curled into rings, acorn cups carefully cast and worked into contemporary classic pieces to enjoy.

 Feretia's